MicrosoftDocs/azure-dev-docs/articles/java/sdk/libraries-drivers-modules.md

 ---
-title: Libraries, drivers, and Spring modules for Azure
+title: Java libraries, drivers, and Spring modules for Azure
-description: Links to the libraries, drivers, Spring modules, and related articles available for use with Azure. ms.date: 10/12/2021 ms.topic: conceptual ms.custom: devx-track-java
+description: Links to the Java libraries, drivers, Spring modules, and related articles available for use with Azure. ms.date: 10/12/2021 ms.topic: conceptual ms.custom: devx-track-java
 ---

-# Libraries, drivers, and Spring modules for Azure
+# Java libraries, drivers, and Spring modules for Azure

-This article provides links to the libraries, drivers, Spring modules, and related articles available for use with Azure.
+This article provides links to the Java libraries, drivers, Spring modules, and related articles available for use with Azure.

 Microsoft’s goal is to empower every developer to achieve more, and our commitment to Java developers is no exception.
 Java and Spring developers want to use idiomatic libraries to simplify connections to their preferred cloud services.
 These libraries, drivers, and modules let you easily interact with Azure services across data, messaging, cache, storage, eventing, directory, and secrets management.
 Use the following table to find the right library, driver, or module and guides to get started.